finkusuma-dev/fem-recipe-page/README.md

 ### Section styling

-Preparation section is a sibling of other sections.
-This make the CSS styling of other sections a bit complex:
+Preparation section is a sibling of other sections, which makes the CSS styling of other sections a bit more complex:

 ```css
 /* Start from 3nd section */